 Kava is consumed in various ways throughout the Pacific Ocean cultures of Polynesia, Vanuatu, Melanesia and some parts of Micronesia and Australia.
 Traditionally, it is prepared by either chewing, grinding or pounding the roots of the plant.

 The several cultivars of kava vary in concentrations of primary and secondary psychoactive alkaloids.
-The largest number are grown in the Republic of Vanuatu, and so it is recognised as the “home” of the plant.
-This plant was historically grown only in the Pacific islands of Hawaii, Federated States of Micronesia, Vanuatu, Fiji, the Samoas and Tonga.
-Some is grown in the Solomon Islandssince World War II, but most is imported.
+The largest number are grown in the Republic of Vanuatu, and so it is recognized as the “home” of the plant.
+This plant was historically grown only in the Pacific islands of Hawaii, Federated States of Micronesia, Vanuatu, Fiji, the Samoas, and Tonga.
+Some are grown in the Solomon Islands since World War II, but most are imported.
 Kava is a cash crop in Vanuatu and Fiji.

 The plant cannot reproduce sexually.
 Female flowers are especially rare and do not produce fruit even when hand-pollinated.
 Its cultivation is entirely by propagation from stem cuttings.

 Traditionally, plants are harvested around four years of age, as older plants have higher concentrations of kavalactones.
 After reaching about 2 m height, plants grow a wider stalk and additional stalks, but not much taller.
 The roots can reach a depth of 60 cm.